 - 3.2.1.
 During the telephone call the pharmacist will interview the patient to assess the suitability and legality of making an emergency supply in accordance with the HMR and to confirm that they have the medicine or appliance requested in stock.
 For the purposes of this service the requirements of the HMR will apply to all medicines and appliances and not just POMs.
 These are set out in Annex A. - 3.2.2.
-If it is not possible to make an emergency supply due to prohibitions within the legislation or other patient factors, in order to ensure the patient is able to speak to another appropriate healthcare professional, the pharmacist will either: - a. refer the patient to their own general practice, or - b. contact the local GP OOHs provider to discuss a solution, and if necessary arrange for the patient to be contacted by an appropriate healthcare professional.
+If it is not possible to make an emergency supply due to prohibitions within the legislation or other patient factors, in order to ensure the patient is able to speak to another appropriate healthcare professional, the pharmacist will either: - a. refer the patient to their own general practice, or - b. contact the local GP OOHs provider to discuss a solution, and if necessary request that the patient be contacted by an appropriate healthcare professional.

-Pharmacists should not refer a patient back to NHS 111.
-Pharmacies will be able to access the contact details for GP OOHs services and the NHS 111 health professionals line via either the NHS 111 Mobile Directory of Services (DoS) or MiDoS, whichever has been made available to the pharmacy.
+Pharmacists should not refer a patient back to NHS 111 or the IUC CAS by asking them to call back directly.
+Pharmacies will be provided with access to the contact details for GP OOHs services and the NHS 111 in their area.